maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

-used between numbers only. string with numeric separator can't be converted to numbers. use of `_` before and after `.` also not allowed. in start and end of the nu
+used between numbers only. string with numeric separator can't be converted to numbers. use of `_` before and after `.` also not allowed. use of `_` in start and end of the numbers also not allowed